-Human Trafficking Prevention ![]() In January 2010 a Presidential Proclamation set the month of January as “National Slavery and Human Trafficking Prevention” month.
+Our study and actions on Immigration led us to an awareness of the fact that Trafficking of Human Persons or Modern Day Slavery has become an international industry.
+It exchanges women, children and men for huge profits to a network of criminals.
+In January 2010, a Presidential Proclamation set the month of January as “National Slavery and Human Trafficking Prevention” month.
 In 2011 the President declared that this should be an annual observance since evidence indicated that modern day slavery abounds in our country and all around the globe.
 The Franciscan Sisters of Peace have joined other women's congregations in supporting LifeWay Network which has recently opened a Safe House in New York City to provide shelter and other services to women who have been rescued from sexual slavery.
+Corporate Stance

 |